Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 This would allow the robot, which would have been sold for 50 pounds,

-to zip around the house, cleaning, polishing and making tea.
+to zip around the house, cleaning, polishing, and making tea.

 It's like, it's on tracks.

-So your house is full of track.
+So your house is full of tracks.

 Walking around your own house, like,